-- 1. The maximum travel lane width of a thoroughfare. - 2.
-The maximum building area. - 3.
-The minimum building height. - 4.
-The maximum building height. - 5.
-The requirement that all buildings proposed for commercial use or mixed-use and having a minimum of 5,000 square feet of floor area, be designed for tenant flexibility. - 6.
-The requirement that all development and redevelopment proposals on properties greater than 2 acres in size allocate at least 50 percent of the total building area proposed for construction to commercial use.
+- 1. The maximum travel lane width of a thoroughfare.

+- 2. The maximum building area.

+- 3. The minimum building height.

+- 4. The maximum building height.

+- 5. The requirement that all development and redevelopment proposals on properties greater than 2 acres in size allocate at least 50 percent

+of the total building area to commercial use.